usethisname1419/HTTPFTPSSH_Killer/README.md

 11. Load CSRF token `--csrf`

-12. Add common preffixes/suffixes to password attempts `--suffixes` `--preffixes`
+12. Add common preffixes/suffixes to password attempts `--suffix` `--prefixes`

 HFSK is designed to reduce the chance of lockouts